 Small business owners who have been denied loans from traditional sources may have better luck getting financing from alternative lenders.
 Many have emerged in the last decade.

 These non-bank, online lending companies offer individuals or small business owners options with less stringent requirements.
 Many do not require collateral.

 These lenders are a big factor in why the number of small businesses that say they’re able to access the capital they need has been rising in recent years, according to the National Small Business Association.

 Business applications to online lending companies have been increasing.
 With some 32% of applicants turning to online lending in 2018, up from 24% a year earlier, according to the Federal Reserve.

 The U.S. market for alternative business loans is expected to hit $350 billion by 2025, according to research from Balboa Capital.

 Easier To Qualify

-Applying for a conventional business loan typically requires firms to have a good credit score, provide collateral and present their business plan, in addition to turning over all manner of financial records, including tax returns and bank statements.
+Applying for a conventional business loan typically requires firms to have several requirements.
+Such as a good credit score, provide collateral and present their business plan.
+In addition to turning over all manner of financial records.
+Including tax returns and bank statements.